 - Bake for 35 minutes or until golden brown.
 In a small saucepan over medium heat, combine 1 cup shredded cheese with milk, mixing just until cheese melts.
 Pour over rolls, sprinkle remaining rosemary, and serve while hot.
 Enjoy!

-- Note: If desired, mix additional 1-2 tbsp jam with a few drops of water and heat in the microwave for 25-30 seconds and drizzle over baked rolls and cheese sauce.
+- Note: If desired, mix additional 1-2 tablespoon jam with a few drops of water and heat in the microwave for 25-30 seconds and drizzle over baked rolls and cheese sauce.